 mirike recommends this 2 channel dashcam:

 Anyone interested in a 2 channel system should have a look at the BlackSys CH-100B too.
 I’ve been looking for one and this is basically a slightly cheaper alternative to the BlackVue with very comparable feature set.
 It has a built in voltage monitor so you can hardwire it directly to fuses without the need for something like the PowerMagic Pro or other battery monitor like the BlackVue needs.
-It comes with the hardwire cables and regular power plug, and GPS mount so all you need is two fuse taps to install it.
+It comes with the hardwire cables and regular power plug, and GPS mount so all you need are two fuse taps to install it.